Bread and flour regulations amended to help protect health of babies in England

 Bread and Flour Regulations changes at a glance

-- The new amended Bread and Flour Regulations apply in England only.
+The new amended Bread and Flour Regulations apply in England, Scotland and Wales.

-- Mandatory addition of folic acid in non-wholemeal flour produced in the UK from December 2026.
-Note: labelling changes are required.
+Mandatory addition of folic acid in non-wholemeal flour produced in the UK from December 2026.
+Note: There is no transition period for labelling changes which are required as soon as the flour with added folic acid is received into the supply chain.

 - Technical amendments to ensure consistency with other food standards legislation including increasing minimum levels of nutrients needed by Assimilated EU Regulation No 1925/2006 and updating the specification criteria for calcium carbonate to match Assimilated EU Regulation 231/2012.
 (13 December 2024).